Tzadikim Nistarim

-The Tzadikim Nistarim (צַדִיקִים נִסתָּרים, "hidden righteous ones") or Lamed Vav Tzadikim (ל"ו צַדִיקִים,x"36 righteous ones"), often abbreviated to Lamed Vav(niks), refers to 36 righteous people, a notion rooted within the mystical dimensions of Judaism.
+The Tzadikim Nistarim (צַדִיקִים נִסתָּרים, "hidden righteous ones") or Lamed Vav Tzadikim (ל"ו צַדִיקִים,x"36 righteous ones"), often abbreviated as Lamed Vav(niks), refers to 36 righteous people, a notion rooted in the mystical dimensions of Judaism.
 The singular form is Tzadik Nistar (צַדִיק נִסתָר).

 Origins

-The existence of thirty-six righteous people is first mentioned in the Talmud:

-"There are no fewer than 36 righteous people in the world who greet the Shekhinah in each generation."
+The existence of 36 righteous people is first mentioned in the Talmud: "There are no fewer than 36 righteous people in the world who greet the Shekhinah in each generation."

-Another Talmudic passage mentions the righteous people, most unknown, who sustain the world.
-However, it gives a number other than 36:
+Another Talmudic passage mentions the righteous people, most unknown, who sustain the world, but gives a number other than 36:

-A homer of barley, and a letech of barley" - [this refers to] 45 righteous who cause the world to be sustained ...
+A homer of barley, and a letech of barley"—[this refers to] 45 righteous who cause the world to be sustained ...
 30 in the land of Israel and 15 here [in Babylonia].
 Abaye said: And most of them can be found in the synagogue, under the upper room [i.e. among the unhonored masses].

 These two sources were combined into the idea that 36 righteous people sustain the world.
 The combination may have derived from the fact that to "greet the Shekhinah" was associated with Temple service and that was considered to sustain the world (Pirkei Avot 1:2).

-The idea of 36 righteous became fully fleshed out in later generations:
+The idea of 36 righteous people was fleshed out in later generations:

 As a mystical concept, the number 36 is even more intriguing.
 It is said that at all times there are 36 special people in the world, and that were it not for them, all of them, if even one of them was missing, the world would come to an end.
 The two Hebrew letters for 36 are the lamed, which is 30, and the vav, which is 6.
 Therefore, these 36 are referred to as the Lamed-Vav Tzadikim.

 The idea is particularly prominent in Hasidic Judaism.
-Tzvi Elimelech Spira of Dinov, for example, wrote that "in every generation, there are great righteous people who could perform wondrous acts, but the generation is not deserving of that, so the stature of the righteous people is hidden and they are not known to the public; sometimes they are woodchoppers or water-drawers."
+Tzvi Elimelech Spira of Dinov, for example, wrote, "in every generation, there are great righteous people who could perform wondrous acts, but the generation is not deserving of that, so the stature of the righteous people is hidden and they are not known to the public; sometimes they are woodchoppers or water-drawers."

 Revealed and hidden righteous

-Commenting on ("...those who lead the masses to righteousness will be like the stars forever and ever"), the midrash explains that "just as the stars are sometimes revealed and sometimes hidden, so, too with righteous people.
-And just as there are innumerable clusters of stars, so, too, there are innumerable clusters of righteous people," which indicates that there are significantly more than 36 in the world.
+On ("...those who lead the masses to righteousness will be like the stars forever and ever"), the midrash comments, "just as the stars are sometimes revealed and sometimes hidden, so, too with righteous people.
+And just as there are innumerable clusters of stars, so, too, there are innumerable clusters of righteous people", implying that there are significantly more than 36.